-Those who consider themselves as being cultural travellers could consider planning their trip to Greece so that it coincides with a unique festival or event.
-This way, they gain a more unique travel experience than one that is simply obtained by hopping between the tourist sites.
+You may wish to consider planning your trip to Greece so that it coincides with a unique festival or event.
+This way, you can gain a more unique travel experience than one that is simply obtained by island hopping.

 - 1 An Overview of Festivals in Greece by Month